 The most common misconception about weight loss that is still floating around out there: spot-reducing.

 Science says you can’t spot reduce body fat.
 That means you can’t pick a spot on your body, i.e. your arm flab, and exercise the fat away.
 You see, you store fat cells all over your body so it’s important to focus on overall body fat.
 Where your fat cells happen to be more concentrated is often a genetic predisposition.

 Having arm fat doesn’t mean you can lose the fat directly from your arms alone.
 So when you’re learning how to get rid of fat arms, you have to first lose body fat all over and then work on specifically strengthening your arms to tone them the way you wish.

 In other words, just doing a bunch of exercises for your arms isn’t enough.
 Strong toned arms won’t look any different if they are still covered in a layer of fat.
 You need to lose the fat AND tone the arms.

 4. Get Your Cardio In To Get Rid of Fat Arms

 Cardiovascular exercise is known to help burn calories and eliminate body fat, so don’t skimp on your cardio!
-More importantly, make sure your cardio minutes are effective.
+More importantly, make sure your cardio minutes are effective and fat burning.

 60 minutes on an elliptical reading a book is not going to be as effective as 20 minutes of High-Intensity Interval Training (HIIT).
 That doesn’t mean you can’t be on the elliptical, just be sure to make your time worthwhile!

 When performing cardio, you want to make sure you are working hard enough to breathe through your mouth and make you think about what you’re doing.
 If you can multi-task during the workout, it’s time to change it up!

-Shoot for 4-5 days a week of effective cardio training!
+Shoot for 4-5 days a week of effective fat burning cardio training!
 And if walking is your cardio of choice, check out our plan 3 Walking Workouts to Boost Your Weight Loss.